kentrietran/kentrietran/README.md

 ## Academics 🎒
 I'm curently an undergraduate student living in New York City, NY (Manhattan).
 I'm a senior at Columbia University's School of Engineering and Applied Sciences (SEAS) majoring in Computer Science.
 Throughout my time at Columbia, I've been mostly involved as an Associate Engineer at the [Columbia Daily Spectator](https://www.columbiaspectator.com/ 'Link to Columbia Daily Spectator website'), as well as a Director of Brand/Digital Strategy in the [Columbia Organization of Rising Entrepreneurs (CORE)](https://www.coreatcu.com/ 'CORE website link').
 My main academic/professional interests lie within entrepreneurship, venture capital, design, and software engineering (specifically web, mobile, and front-end development).

+## What you might find on my GitHub 👩🏻‍💻
+- Individual/group class projects
+- Work done during my time at the Columbia Daily Spectator
+- Personal projects I do for fun

 ## Some relevant classes I've taken 📓
 - Data Structures in Java
 - Introduction to Python